How to write a good report

-Over the last few decades, after people stopped trying to teach me how to write, I have done some writing and edited even more.
-And by writing and editing, I have learned a little.
+Over the last few decades, after people stopped trying to teach me how to write, I have done some writing and I have edited even more.
+Through doing it and editing it I have learned a little about writing.
 With a million books and web pages about writing, some by real writers, there must be some that get at the things about writing that I think I've learned.
 But I haven't found them.
-The expert advice on writing seems to be mostly about more advanced things, more subtle or refined things, than the basic things that I care about.
+The expert advice on writing seems mostly to be about more advanced things, more subtle or refined things than the basic things that I care about.

 What's my main goal?
 Even though I knew it would take time and effort to write this, I wrote it to save me trouble.
 I want to avoid saying the same things to students, again and again; it is tiring to give one student after another the same tips I gave to 50 other students before.
 Now I can point them all here instead.
 With luck, now as I read student reports, I will be more happily engaged, instead of wanting to make a million edits or sending the reports back for revisions.
 And I will also learn more from these better-written student reports.

-This is about the non-artistic nature of practical writing.
-It's not about writing Haiku or songs.
+This is only about non-artistic practical writing; it's not about writing Haiku or songs.

 I used to think that good hand-writing was ornate and flowery and beautiful to an artist's eye.
-And I could never make my erratic scrawls smooth like that.
+But I could never make my messy scrawls smooth like that.
 Now I think that the most important thing about hand-writing is that it be legible.
-That people can read it.
-And, by printing slowly, I can do that.
-My blackboard work might look like it's written by an eight-year-old, but it's mostly legible.
+Then people can read it, which is the point.
+By printing slowly, I can do that.
+My blackboard work might look like it's written by an eight-year-old, but people can usually read it.
 I've gone through the same transition with my thoughts about writing.
 I used to think of writing as an alien thing unto itself, a kind of art to be judged by its own arty value system.
 So I thought that good writing used fancy words in fancy ways with metaphors, alliteration and so on.
 Something I can't do.
 But now I think that the most important aspect of writing is that it be understandable.
-And, by using simple words I understand, I can do that!
+And, using simple words I understand, I can do that!
 At least kind of.
-Now I think of both hand writing and text writing as a means to an end.
+Now I think of both hand writing and text writing as a means to an end that is achievable.

 The goal of writing is not an abstract notion of `good writing', but communication.